anru/flowgen/README.md

 # ts2flow

 This is a fork of [flowgen](https://github.com/joarwilk/flowgen).
+For reasons why ts2flow have been forked from flowgen see [this](https://github.com/anru/ts2flow/commit/b0fdc19753dc601e759a9e354ed88987f803614f) commit message.

 ## The state of the converter
 It's surprisingly robust and non-lossy as it stands right now,